-- In a separate study from USA, the safety and efficacy of cidofovir gel for the treatment of aciclovir-unresponsive genital herpes simplex virus infections in AIDS patients was evaluated in a randomized, double-blind, multicenter trial in 30 patients.
+- In a separate study from the USA, the safety and efficacy of cidofovir gel for the treatment of aciclovir-unresponsive genital herpes simplex virus infections in AIDS patients was evaluated in a randomized, double-blind, multicenter trial in 30 patients.
 Cidofovir (0.3% or 1%) or placebo gel was applied once daily for 5 days.

 - 30% of cidofovir-treated patients versus 0 placebo recipients had complete healing (p = 0.031).
-The median time to complete or good response was 21 days, and median time to negative viral culture was 2 days (P 0.025, P 0.0001, respectively).
+The median time to complete or good response was 21 days, and the median time to negative viral culture was 2 days (P 0.025, P 0.0001, respectively).

 - Larger trials with topical cidofovir are warranted to further assess antiviral and clinical efficacies.

 - An application to approve the use of topical cidofovir for aciclovir-resistant herpesvirus infections was denied by the United States Food and Drug Administration (FDA), citing the need for phase three data.

 Molluscum contagiosum is a common viral skin infection of infants and young children.
 Adolescents and adults are less often infected.